 The Mon(IoT)r Lab

-The Mon(IoT)r Lab is a first-of-its-kind IoT “living lab” for measuring IoT device network leakage, conducting controlled experiments, and IRB-approved user studies.
-The lab consists of a “fishbowl” (glass walls) that encloses a space replete with smart devices from TVs to toasters, fridges to fitbits, lights to locks.
-Specifically, all of the IoT devices in the lab are configured to use an OpenWRT router that is instrumented with packet-recording software.
+The Mon(IoT)r Lab is a first-of-its-kind IoT “living lab” for measuring IoT device network leakage.
+The lab consists of a “fishbowl” (glass walls) that encloses a space replete with smart devices.
+Specifically, all of the IoT devices in the lab are configured to use a router instrumented with packet-recording software.
 We use this lab to conduct controlled experiments, to observe IoT behavior in uncontrolled experiments (through its use by consenting researchers in the research group), and to provide demonstrations of security and privacy research.
-Together with interfaces for visualizing and controlling data, the lab not only supports research, but it also provides an interactive component that allows researchers and visitors to visualize, understand, and control the information exposed by IoT devices.

 ReCon analyzes your network traffic to tell if personal information is being transmitted, and it doesn’t even need to know what is your personal information to work.
 It detects device/user identifiers used in tracking, geolocation leaks, unsafe password transmissions, and personal information such as name, address, gender, and relationship status.
 We make this information available to you via a private Web page, and allow you to tell us if we found important leaks, and whether we should block or modify them.